Communication

 COM 212 : Field Experience-Student Newspaper Practicum

-This course provides students experiential learning through the production of the student newspaper, with targeted instruction and guidance provided by a Communication Instructor who teaches COM 112 News Writing and Reporting and the Faculty/Staff Advisor of the student newspaper, The Hawk.
-This course will combine the academic study of journalism with the practical elements of an on-campus internship with The Hawk.
+This course provides students experiential learning through the production of the student newspaper, with targeted instruction and guidance by the instructor.
+This course will combine the academic study of journalism with the practical elements of an on-campus internship with the student newspaper.
 Students will develop and advance their skills in writing, editing, graphic design, photography and/or the business aspects of newspaper production.
 This will complement their academic preparation and will help build their portfolio and résumé.
-Prerequisite: ENG 101 and pre or co-requisite of COM 112, and/or permission of the instructor(s) and Communication program director.
+Prerequisite(s): ENG 101.
+Gen. Ed.
+Competency Met: Critical Thinking and Information Literacy.

 Credits